-2020 2019 Purpose Amount % of Total Amount % of Total Provider services ^ \$ 137,495,564 90.5% \$ 126,699,768 90.2% General administration and capital outlay 9,914,605 6.5% 9,877,623 7.1% Interlocal agreement, property appraiser, and tax collector fees 4,491,280 3.0% 3,832,138 2.7% Total ^ \$ 151,901,449 100.0% \$ 140,409,529 100.0%
+2021 2020 Purpose Amount % of Total Amount % of Total Provider services ^ \$ 139,769,834 90.2% \$ 137,495,564 90.5% General administration and capital outlay 10,145,242 6.6% 9,914,605 6.5% Interlocal agreement, property appraiser, and tax collector fees 5,015,795 3.2% 4,491,280 3.0% Total ^ \$ 154,930,871 100.0% \$ 151,901,449 100.0%

-During its seventeenth year of operations, The Trust's total expenditures were 8.2% more than the previous year primarily due to spending 8.5% more for provider services.
-Total expenditures during fiscal year 2019-2020 were approximately \$151.9 million, which represents an increase of \$11.4 million from fiscal year 2018-2019.
+During its eighteenth year of operations, The Trust's total expenditures were 2.0% more than the previous year primarily due to spending 1.7% more for provider services.
+Total expenditures during fiscal year 2020-2021 were approximately \$154.9 million, which represents an increase of \$3.0 million from fiscal year 2019-2020.

-- Provider services, representing 340 programs that are delivered by over 185 community organizations, as well as numerous service agreements with community partners, totaled \$137.4 million and accounted for 90.5% of The Trust's expenditures in fiscal year 2019-2020; whereas, provider services totaled \$126.7 million in fiscal year 2018-2019 for an increase of \$10.8 million, or 8.5%, from the prior year; this increase is attributable to improved contract utilization within existing provider contracts, programs that were more fully developed during year 2 of the funding cycle, as well as reallocation of resources primarily within Early Childhood Development.
-The Trust's major initiatives included: - Youth development programs, which have been funded by The Trust for the seventeenth consecutive year, are The Trust's largest investment initiative and provide youth development programs that are accessible, affordable and inclusive to schoolage children and youth.
-These programs include after-school programs and summer camps; reading enhancements; and youth enrichment, employment and supports, providing stimulating academic, athletic, cultural and social learning in nurturing, supervised environments that implement evidence-based practices.
-In fiscal year 2019-2020, The Trust spent approximately \$51.0 million, or 37.1%, of the total provider services expenditures on youth development programs. - o Health and wellness related programs had its fourteenth consecutive year of operations in fiscal year 2019-2020.
-The Trust spent \$18.8 million, or 13.6%, of the total provider services expenditures for this initiative, which includes: comprehensive school-based health, vision follow-up services, oral health training and prevention services, benefits enrollment, injury prevention education, and food and nutrition services. - Early Childhood Development programs, which is another one of The Trust's major initiatives, focuses on the importance of early brain development and its impact on later life success, entails quality counts child care quality improvement; early care and education slots; and developmental screening, assessment and early intervention.
-This initiative includes focusing on improving the quality of Miami-Dade County's early care and education programs, increasing professionalizing the child care workforce as well as helping low-to-moderate wage-earning families and farmworkers to access early care slots.
-Developmental screening, assessment and early intervention are also a focus of this initiative.
-During fiscal year 2019-2020, The Trust spent \$30.1 million, or 21.9%, of total provider services expenditures for early childhood development programs. - o Parenting programs include promoting group parenting and advocacy as well as home visitation and individual parentings since effective, consistent and supportive parenting prepares children for a lifetime of success.
-These programs include offering parents of children birth to eighteen the opportunity to connect with and support each other, as they learn and practice new parenting skills through structured parent and parent-child activities.
-Advocacy programs emphasize parent leadership development and civic development, allowing parents to become more engaged in child-serving systems and to advocate for their own child's success as well as for improved family-centered services.
-During fiscal year 2019-2020, The Trust spent approximately \$16.4 million, or 12.0%, of total provider services expenditures for parenting programs.
+- Provider services, representing 343 contracts that are delivered by over 184 community organizations, as well as numerous service agreements with community partners, totaled \$139.8 million and accounted for 90.2% of The Trust's expenditures in fiscal year 2020-2021; whereas, provider services totaled \$137.4 million in fiscal year 2019-2020 for an increase of \$2.3 million, or 1.7%, from the prior year; this increase is attributable to improved contract utilization within existing provider contracts, programs that were more fully developed during year three of the funding cycle.
+The Trust's major initiatives included: - o Youth development programs, which have been funded by The Trust for the eighteenth consecutive year, are The Trust's largest investment initiative and provide youth development programs that are accessible, affordable and inclusive to school-age children and youth.
+These programs include after-school programs and summer camp and experiences; reading enhancements; and youth enrichment, employment and supports, providing stimulating academic, athletic, cultural and social learning in nurturing, supervised environments that implement evidence-based practices.
+Quality youth programs can increase school attendance, improve academic performance, decrease risky behaviors, prevent summer learning loss and support working families.
+In fiscal year 2020-2021, The Trust spent approximately \$52.8 million, or 37.75%, of the total provider services expenditures on youth development programs. - o Health and wellness related programs had its fifteenth consecutive year of operations in fiscal year 2020-2021.
+The Trust spent \$17.7 million, or 12.6%, of the total provider services expenditures for this initiative, in support of multiple strategies: school-based health, vision follow-up services, oral health training and preventive services, oral health training and preventive services, food and nutrition services, benefits enrollment, and injury prevention education.
+Our strategies take into consideration the powerful influence of social determinants, and thus Trust investments aim to increase access to services for children who lack health resources and are underinsured or uninsured. - o Thrive by 5 (early childhood development) programs, which is another one of The Trust's major initiatives, focuses on improving the quality of early childhood education programs; increasing access to these programs for families with the greatest needs; and encouraging developmental screening, assessment, and when needed, early intervention.
+School readiness is about children, families, early learning environments, schools and communicates.
+For children to build capabilities across key developmental domains, such as health, physical, cognitive, social-emotional and approaches to learning, families must be ready to support their children's learning, and schools must be ready to meet the needs of all children.
+During fiscal year 2020-2021, The Trust spent \$30.5 million, or 21.8%, of total provider services expenditures for early childhood development programs.